-- 2. on the occasion of the marriage of the individual (whether gift is received from relative or outsiders). - 3. under a will or by way of inheritance. - 4. in contemplation of death of the payer or donor. - 5. from local authority - 6. from or by any fund or foundation or university or other educational institutions or hospital or other medical institutions or any trust or institution referred u/s 10(23C). - 7. from or by any trust or institution registered u/s 12A or 12AA. - 8. from an individual by a trust created or established solely for the benefit of relative of the individual. - 9. by way of distribution at the time of total or partial partition covered u/s 47(i) - 10. by way of transactions in the nature of amalgamation or demerger covered u/s 47(iv) or (v) or (via) or (viaa) or (vib) or (vic) or (vica) or (vicb) or (vid) or (vii). - 11. from such class of persons and subject to such conditions, as may be prescribed. - 12.
+- 2. on the occasion of the marriage of the individual (whether gift is received from relative or outsiders). - 3. under a will or by way of inheritance. - 4. in contemplation of death of the payer or donor. - 5. from local authority - 6. from or by any fund or foundation or university or other educational institutions or hospital or other medical institutions or any trust or institution referred u/s 10(23C). - 7. from or by any trust or institution registered u/s 12A or 12AA or 12AB. - 8. from an individual by a trust created or established solely for the benefit of relative of the individual. - 9. by way of distribution at the time of total or partial partition covered u/s 47(i) - 10. by way of transactions in the nature of amalgamation or demerger covered u/s 47(iv) or (v) or (vi) or (via) or (via) or (via) or (vib) or (vic) or (vic) or (vid) or (vii). - 11. from such class of persons and subject to such conditions, as may be prescribed. - 12.
 Exemption of Compensation on account of Disaster [Sec.
 10(10BC)]: Any amount received or receivable from the Central Government or a State Government or a local authority by an individual or his legal heir by way of compensation on account of any disaster, except the amount received or receivable to the extent such individual or his legal heir has been allowed a deduction under this Act on account of any loss or damage caused by such disaster.

-1. Fair market value of a property, other than an immovable property, means the value determined in accordance with the method as may be prescribed;

-- 2. Property means the following capital asset of the assessee, namely

-- a.
-Immovable property being land or building or both

-- b.
-Shares & securities

-- c.
-Archaeological collections
+- 1. Fair market value of a property, other than an immovable property, means the value determined in accordance with the method as may be prescribed; - 2.
+Property means the following capital asset of the assessee, namely a. a.
+Immovable property being land or building or both b.
+Shares & secu uritie es s c.
+Archaeological collections d.
+Paintings e.
+Jewellery f.
+Drawings g.
+Sculptures h.
+Any work of art i.

-- d.
-Paintings

-- e.
-Jewellery

-- f.
-Drawings

-- g.
-Sculptures

-- h.
-Any work of art

-- i.
 Bullion

-- ▶ Property does not include furniture, clothes, etc. (provided it does not fall in the definition of Jewellery). - ▶ If an assessee receives aforesaid assets without consideration (or against inadequate consideration in some cases) as stock in trade, the provision of this section shall not apply. - 3.
+- > Property does not include furniture, clothes, etc. (provided it does not fall in the definition of Jewellery). - > If an assessee receives aforesaid assets without consideration (or against inadequate consideration in some cases) as stock in trade, the provision of this section shall not apply. - 3.
 Stamp duty value means the value adopted or assessed or assessable by any authority of the Central Government or a State Government for the purpose of payment of stamp duty in respect of an immovable property.

-9.9 SHARE PREMIUM IN EXCESS OF FAIR MARKET VALUE OF SHARE [SEC.
-56(2)(viib)] AMENDED
+9.8 SHARE PREMIUM IN EXCESS OF FAIR MARKET VALUE [SEC.
+56(2)(viib)]